yangfawu/team-spurs-server/README.md

 9. `repository` - files where **simple** Mongo operations are defined
 10. `service` - files where service files are stored

+### About Caching
+We have caching enabled for a lot of service methods because the data we are returing is never changing.
+By default, we have confugred cache to be stored on the heap.
+This is fine, but can be a problem when the machine does not have decent RAM to store caches for things like our GeoJSON responses.
+For this reason, you can use the `.env` file to control whether or not caching should be used in your environment.
+Change the value of `CACHE_TYPE` to `none` for no caching.
+Change it to `simple` for caching.

 ### Terminology
 1. **DAO** - Data Access Object
     > we use them to define complex or custom Mongo operations that are not supported by MongoRepository out of the box